hassansuhaib/100-days-of-code/log.md

 **Thoughts:** At first I was intimidated and couldn't think of anything but then I started coding and came up with something half decent.
 I am trying my best to at least become able to make decent pages even using BootStrap but a person should be aware of the basic concepts of something that they are learning.
 I have become familiar with basic concepts but I keep forgetting the syntax and I am sure that as I keep learning and practicing, I will become an expert.
 It just takes time, patience and consistency.

 [Link to my lame tribute page :(](https://codepen.io/hassansuhaib/pen/eYNgWyR "My Tribute Page")

+### Day 14: February 26, 2020.

+**Today's Progress:** Just a little bit code of Project "Survey Form" @freecode camp

+**Thoughts:** Was very busy today learning CPU Registers for the upcoming quiz and teaching a fellow student.
+I can't think of anything else to write over here so I am gonna sign off!!
+Looking forward to a good day tomorrow!